rhiot/gitbook/cloudplatform/paas/paas.md

 The KeyCloak web application is exposed on `CLOUDHOST:8082/auth/admin/REALM/console` address.
 In particular `CLOUDHOST:8082/auth/admin/master/console/` address can be used to manage master realm.

+The KeyCloak admin username and password should be specified using `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables respectively.

 ## Apache Spark cluster

 We treat Apache Spark as a first class citizen of Cloud Platform.
 This is why when you start the PaaS script, the latter